 Pick any street that goes inland and start from there.
 Wander towards m63 bar & bistrot.
 This is a particularly picturesque area.

-2. Sunset Cocktails in Little Venice
+2. Sunset cocktails in Little Venice

 I wouldn’t recommend eating here as you will find better and more affordable spots elsewhere, but this is the perfect spot to grab a pre-dinner cocktail and watch an incredible sunset.

-Plan to spend around €14 for cocktails and €9 for the cheapest wine.
+Plan to spend around €15 for cocktails and €10 for the cheapest wine.
 Scarpa and Negrita are two good options.

 SEE MY OTHER Mykonos blog POSTS: